eshrakhs-dotcom/SQL_DATA_ENGINEERING_PROJECTS/README.md

 # SQL Data Engineering Projects

-A collection of SQL projects built to strengthen my data engineering and analytics skills using real-world datasets, DuckDB, and SQL.
+A collection of SQL projects built to showcase my data engineering and analytics skills using real-world datasets, DuckDB, and SQL.

 These projects focus on solving practical business problems through data modeling, analytical SQL, and exploratory data analysis.